Why Classical Education Needs a Health Companion

 Classical education—if it is to be truly classical—must engage the whole person.
 The Greeks believed in paideia, the full formation of body, mind, and spirit.
 The Church Fathers affirmed that the human person is a body-soul unity, created by God and destined for glory.
 To ignore the body in education is to distort the image of man itself.

-Vitae exists to correct that imbalance.
+Vitae Catholica exists to correct that imbalance.
+As a Catholic 501(c)(3) nonprofit, we form children in virtue and health for every family—and especially for those who need it most, with a preferential option for the poor.
 We don’t simply provide health content—we elevate health as a liberal art.
 We treat the body not as a problem to solve, but as a revelation to ponder.
 We teach students to see physiology as a study of divine craftsmanship, and movement as a discipline of the will.
 We train families to re-integrate physical care with spiritual practice, replacing shame and confusion with clarity and reverence.

 Health as a Liberal Art